 A choir teacher once told me I had a surprisingly high dynamic vocal range (meaning I can sing high notes and low — must be that long neck).
-But my range is not extraordinary, so when I sing karaoke, which I love to do, I pick songs that 1) I know are in my “sweet spot” where I have the best control and 2) I know by heart, both lyrics and cadence.
-For example, I don’t touch any songs by Cher or Carly Simon (with their low registers) or Whitney Houston (high).
+But my range is not extraordinary, so when I sing karaoke, which I love to do, I pick songs that: 1) I know are in my “sweet spot,” the range where I have the best vocal control and 2) I know by heart, both lyrics and cadence.
+For example, I don’t touch any songs by Cher or Carly Simon (with their low registers) or Whitney Houston (so very high).
 Only a fool would karaoke Mariah Carey with her inhuman whistle notes (I dare ya — and if someone succeeds, please take that video!
 That would be awesome!).

 Ah, karaoke!
 There’s nothing better than having a supportive crowd sing and dance and clap along with you when you’re onstage, and cheer when you’re done (which happens even for the absolute worst singers).
 That’s why I love karaoke.
 I clearly didn’t get enough attention as a child! 🙂

 So it was particularly gratifying when I got to go up onstage with a real band called The Remedy one night in February 2015 when we were in New Orleans.

 New Orleans!
 The city of music that puts Nashville to shame, in my humble opinion.
 It was my first visit to N’Awlins.
 It’s seedy, it’s smelly, it’s dirty, it’s crime-ridden, and I LOVED IT!
 There’s live music on every doorstep, on every curb, in every restaurant and club.
 It’s one of the few cities where musicians of all kinds can earn a middle-class income.